Board of Supervisors Agendas, Summaries and Videos

 - Citizens who wish to comment may call 530-886-1800 to be added to our Call-Back List prior to 8:00a.m. the day of the meeting.
 Public Comment will be opened for each agenda item, so those who have signed up should be prepared for a staff member to call them back for the specific item when the Board Chair opens public comments for that item.

 - Alternatively, citizens may submit their comments in written form at the following link: https://www.placer.ca.gov/FormCenter/Clerk-of-the-Board-29/Public-Comment-Submission-157.

 - The public may always email comments to the Clerk of the Board [email protected] or mail the same through the U.S. Postal Service to the County, Attn: Clerk of the Board, 175 Fulweiler Avenue, Auburn, CA 95603.

-- All written or emailed public comments received prior to 5 p.m. the day prior to the meeting will be provided to the Board members electronically or in written format.
+- All public comments received prior to 5 p.m. the day of the meeting will be provided to the Board members electronically or in written format.

 - Emails received through the Clerk’s email address above during the meeting will still become part of the record for the Board meeting and retained by the Clerk.

 - The public may always view a live video feed of the meeting online from the comfort/safety of their own home or workplace at www.placer.ca.gov .
 Closed captioning is available.

 - Board meeting agendas are publicly posted for review on the county website at https://www.placer.ca.gov/6322/_2020.